dr-mushtaq/Machine-Learning/Supervised Learning with scikit_learn/📚Chapter 2 Regression/Regression algorithem in  scikit-learn (2).md

-Supervised learning is a cornerstone of machine learning, enabling us to build models that classify data accurately and make predictions on new instances.
-Scikit-Learn is a popular machine learning library in Python that provides a variety of classification algorithms.
-Classification is a fundamental task in machine learning, where the goal is to assign a label or category to a given input based on its features.

-In this guide, we explore key classification algorithms in Scikit-Learn, including

-- Logistic Regression,
-- SVM,
-- Neural Networks,
-- KNN
-- Tree-based methods (DT,RF)

-Whether you’re a beginner or looking to deepen your knowledge, this step-by-step tutorial will walk you through using Scikit-Learn in Python to create, train, and evaluate machine learning models effectively.
-Discover how to choose the best algorithm for your dataset and improve model accuracy with Scikit-Learn’s powerful tools
+In this blog post, we will explore the concept of regression and its implementation using the scikit-learn library in Python.
+Regression is a fundamental machine learning technique used to predict continuous outcomes based on input variables.
+We will cover the basics of regression, different types of regression algorithms available in Scikit-learn, and provide examples of how to use them effectively.
+Whether you’re a beginner or an experienced data scientist, this guide will help you understand and apply regression techniques using scikit-learn.

 ## 📑 Table of Contents